 UFTP is a high-performance file transfer protocol.
 For using UFTP as a data staging and file upload/download solution in UNICORE, a separate server (uftpd) is required.
-This is installed on a host with direct access to the file system, usually this is a cluster login node, but it can also be a separate host.
+This is installed

 In a UFTP transfer, one side acts as a client and the other side is the uftpd server.
 UNICORE/X will run the client code via the TSI (recommended) or in-process (losing performance)